ShardaPrasad/ZoomableImage/README.md

 # ZoomableImage
-Zoomable Image with page controller
+Zoomable Image with page controller.
 This library provides an async image slider using SDWebImage.